Endang Rahayu Sedyaningsih

 Endang Rahayu Sedyaningsih (1 February 1955 – 2 May 2012) was an Indonesian physician, researcher, and author.
-She served as Minister of Health of the Republic of Indonesia from October 22, 2009 until her passing on May 2, 2012.
+She served as Minister of Health of the Republic of Indonesia from 22 October 2009 until 30 April 2012.

 Career

 Sedyaningsih began her career in 1979 as a clinician in the Jakarta Pertamina Hospital.
 She joined the public health service in 1980 and worked in remote areas as the Head of Waipare Health Center in East Nusa Tenggara for three years.
 In 1983, she moved to Jakarta and continued working in the public health service with the Jakarta Provincial Health Office.
 In 1997, she joined the National Institute of Health Research and Development (NIHRD) of the Indonesian Ministry of Health.

 Research work

 Sedyaningsih worked as a researcher in the Center of Disease Control Research and Program Development, NIHRD for more than a decade.
 For 6 months in 2001, she spent her time working at the World Health Organization Headquarters in Geneva, Switzerland.
 From 1997 to 2006, Sedyaningsih held an important position at the World Health Organization’s headquarters in Geneva, as a technical adviser in the department of communicable disease surveillance and response.
 She was appointed as the Director of the Center of Biomedical Research and Program Development, NIHRD in 2007.
 Sedyaningsih was given notable credit by her fellow researchers for her courage in having helped devise the GISAID sharing mechanism, playing a constructive role in global health.